sbabic/swupdate/doc/source/overview.rst

 using this approach.
 Embedded systems are well tested with a specific software.
-Using a package manager can put weirdness because the software itself is not anymore "atomic", but split into a long list of packages.
+Using a package manager can put weirdness because the software itself is not anymore *atomic*, but split into a long list of packages.
 How can be assured that an application with library version x.y works, and also with different versions of the same library ?
 How can be successful tested ?